tomstreeter/crankykit/README.md

     ```git submodule update```.

     Any time you need to update the Kirby files in the latter two scenarios, just run the command ```git submodule update``` again.
 The Kirby documentation encourages you to delete ```/public_html/media``` any time the Kirby version changes.
 The directory will be regenerated as needed.

 ## Details

-1. This is adapted from the [Public Folder Setup](https://getkirby.com/docs/guide/configuration#custom-folder-setup__public-folder-setup) example in the [Kirby Guide](https://getkirby.com/docs/guide).
-2. The public web root directory is called `/public_html` on Siteground.
-You may need to change this.
+2. The public web root directory is called `/public_html` on Siteground hosting.
+You may need to adjust this to match whatever convention your hossting provider uses.

 3. Two configuration files are included in `/site/config`.
     * `config.php` allows the panel to be installed on a remote server and changes the page slug for the panel from `myexample.com/panel` to `myexample.com/knockknock`.
 Seek professional help is that's the slug you want to use.
-    * `config.crankykit.test.php` turns on debugging only on a host that answers to the name `crankykit.test`.
-Make it your own by changing the name to that works on your development setup.
+    * `config.crankykit.test.php` turns on debugging, but only for hosts that answers to the name `crankykit.test`.
+Make it your own by changing the name to something that works on your development setup.
 4. The `.htaccess` file is located in the public web root directory.
 It's the "stock" Kirby `.htaccess` file with the addition of the directive

     ```Header set Cache-Control "no cache, private"```